https://www.disazablogger.com/b24614c61f2547b9adc04269cfdc7c15.txt Wastewater Reuse for Sustainability

 A/- Introduction

 In an era marked by environmental challenges and growing concerns over water scarcity, wastewater reuse emerges as a pivotal solution for achieving sustainable water management.
-Harnessing the potential of wastewater can alleviate pressure on dwindling freshwater resources, mitigate pollution, and promote environmental sustainability.
+Harnessing wastewater's potential can alleviate pressure on dwindling freshwater resources, mitigate pollution, and promote environmental sustainability.

 B/- The Benefits of Wastewater Reuse